Abhishek-jaiswal03/Optimized-Thyroid-Disease-Detection/README.md

-# Optimized-Thyroid-Disease-Detection:A Multi Class Approach Using ML
+# Optimized Thyroid Disease Detection:A Multi Class Approach Using ML
 This project is a web application built using Flask that predicts thyroid disease based on user input.
 It utilizes a pre-trained machine learning model to analyze various health parameters and provide a diagnosis.
 The application is designed to be user-friendly, allowing users to input their health data and receive predictions regarding their thyroid health.

 # Key Components